rhinoed/CIT93-Fall23-pub/w10/README.md

 ```

 #### Conclusion
 For the most part this challenge was strait forward.
 I was already aware that arrow functions don't have bindings to `this` so I did not waste any time trying to figure out the errors converting those functions would have caused.
-The use of default values is familar to me from the Swift programming language.
+The use of default values is familiar to me from the Swift programming language.
 The rest operator I can see being useful when the number of arguments are unknown or might change but in our code it is not very useful.